omadoyeabraham/laravel-template-api/README.md

      ```
      The command does the following:
      * Installs composer dependencies
-     * Creates a .env file with the content `APP_ENV=local`.
+     * Creates a .env file with the content `local`.
      This will tell the app which environment the app will run
-     * Creates a copies the contents from .env.example to .env.local
+     * Creates a copies the contents from ./envs/example/.env to ./envs/local/.env
      * Generates the laravel app key using `php artisan key:generate`

-3. Ensure that you fill the variables in `.env.local` with your credentials and values.
+3. Ensure that you fill the variables in `/envs/local/.env` with your credentials and values.

 4. Ensure you have docker installed and running.